 It is a good idea to make time, at least for ten minutes or so a day, to connect with each one of your children in turn.
 You could do this as you tuck them into bed.
 This is your chance to understand your child and work out what is going on in their head.
 If they are sleepy, they are more likely, to be honest too.
 If you are the type to worry, then a few minutes of good chat will have the effect of relieving you.

 Communication is good for the soul.
 Your child needs to know you are there for them no matter what.
 And you have to stand by your convictions.
 If you promise not to get upset, you need to act this out, or you could risk alienating them from you and not confiding.
 You can get upset later if the situation dictates this response, but only when they can’t see while you.
 Then you can think of a way forward.

 Get out in the garden and play with the kids.
 You could help them investigate the plant and bug life.
 Why not play soccer with them, this is a great way to burn calories, as well as learning about how your children work as a team.
 Take them to the park.

 Being a parent might even mean getting involved with their video games to understand them better.
 Not only will you learn about the game, but you will learn more about your child, especially if they are at an awkward age.
 It could be a way to involve yourself in their lives.
 At weekends, you could plan family activities.
 This will ensure they bond with you and your partner, as well as each other.

 3 – Get cooking

 If you want your family and yourself to be healthy, you need to get in the kitchen and start making some healthy options.
 It may not be their favorite, but it is for the best.
 But that doesn’t mean you can’t have a little fun in the kitchen too.
-On special occasions, you can make a Minnie Mouse Birthday Cake, for example.
+On special occasions, you can make a special birthday cake, for example.
 Who doesn’t like the smell of baking, you could teach them how to bake too, a proper family affair.